ruby/ruby/doc/yjit/yjit.md

 3-4x of `--yjit-exec-mem-size` in production as of Ruby 3.3.
 You should multiply that by the number of worker processes to estimate the worst case memory overhead.

-We use `--yjit-exec-mem-size=64` for Shopify's Rails monolith, which is Ruby 3.3's default, but smaller values like 32 MiB or 48 MiB might make sense for your application.
+`--yjit-exec-mem-size=48` is the default since Ruby 3.3.1, but smaller values like 32 MiB might make sense for your application.
 While doing so, you may want to monitor `RubyVM::YJIT.runtime_stats[:ratio_in_yjit]` as explained above.

 ### Enabling YJIT lazily